barumau/pandunia/engli/engli-pandunia.md

 Wolof (language and people) - Volof
 woman (adult female) - maturi fem
 wonder (be amazed) - ajabu
-wonder (be interested in, would like to know) - sauvolu
+wonder (be interested in, would like to know) - savovolu
 wood (timber) - mokomate
 wood board (plank) - mokoban
 wool (fleece) - mehi kex